Reflejo/Xcode-ExtendedTheme/README.md

 ExtendedTheme
 ===============

-An Xcode IDE Plugin that extends the Themes capabilities.
+An Xcode IDE Plugin that extends Xcode themes capabilities.

 ### Installation and Usage